-Some states require that the lien be recorded in the county where the property is located.
-However, in Kentucky, the recording of the declaration constitutes record notice of the existence of the COA lien, and no further recordation for any claim of lien is required (Ky.
+Some states require a COA to record its lien in the county where the property is located.
+But under Kentucky law, the recording of the declaration constitutes record notice of the existence of a COA lien, and no further recordation for any claim of lien is required.
+(Ky.
 Rev. Stat.
 Ann. § 381.9193(4)).
-(To find out when an HOA lien attaches to the property, check the association’s governing documents.)

 To find out which charges a Kentucky HOA may include in its lien, check the association's governing documents.

-A COA lien for unpaid assessments is extinguished unless the COA initiates an action to enforce the lien within five years after the full amount of the assessments becomes due (Ky.
+A COA lien for unpaid assessments is extinguished unless the COA initiates an action to enforce the lien within five years after the full amount of the assessments becomes due.
+(Ky.
 Rev. Stat.
 Ann. § 381.9193(5)).
-(This is called the statute of limitations.)

 An HOA's foreclosure rights come from the governing documents of the association.
 To find out the specific notice and foreclosure procedures that the HOA must follow, check the association's governing documents.